-Our current prototype store design features optimized square footage, high ceilings, convenient interior store layouts, in-store signage, bright lighting, convenient ingress and egress and parking, and dedicated counters to serve professional service provider customers, each designed to increase sales and operating efficiencies and enhance overall customer service.
+Our current prototype store design features optimized square footage, high ceilings, convenient interior store layouts, in-store signage, bright lighting, convenient ingress, egress and parking, and dedicated counters to serve professional service provider customers, each designed to increase sales and operating efficiencies to enhance overall customer service.
 We continually update the location and condition of our store network through systematic renovation and relocation of our existing stores to enhance store performance.
-During 2017, we relocated 22 stores and renovated 25 stores.
+During 2018, we relocated 18 stores and performed minor to major updates or renovations to approximately 1,000 additional stores.
 We believe that our ability to consistently achieve growth in comparable store sales is due in part to our commitment to maintaining an attractive store network, which is strategically located to best serve our customers.